MnL-Modding/mnllib.py/README.md

+# `mnllib.py`
-# `mnllib.py` — Python library for the Mario & Luigi games
+Python library for the Mario & Luigi games.